Dementia Resources & Information

 • Data sources on dementia, demographics, and health

-Please feel free to contact George Worthington, Dementia Services Coordinator, 804-662- 9154, if you seek additional information or resources.
+Please feel free to contact George Worthington, Dementia Services Director, 804-662- 9154, if you seek additional information or resources.

 Dementia is a term used to refer to a collection of neurodegenerative diseases, which affect cognitive abilities and memory.
 These neurodegenerative diseases include Alzheimer's disease, frontotemporal dementia, vascular dementia, Creutzfeldt-Jakob disease, dementia caused by Huntington's disease, dementia caused by Parkinson's disease, alcohol-induced persisting dementia, and Lewy body dementia.
 Of these neurodegenerative diseases, Alzheimer's disease is the most common.
 Often individuals are affected by two or more forms of dementia.
 Over time individuals with a form of dementia experience changes in memory, thought, navigation, language, behavior, mood and personality.
 Memory issues should be assessed by a healthcare provider and other potential causes ruled out before a formal diagnosis is made.